Selvyn Davids: National sevens team

 Davids was selected to represent the South Africa national rugby sevens team for the 2018 Hong Kong Sevens tournament.
 A largely inexperienced lineup (including five new caps) was given the opportunity as the bulk of the regular blitzbok squad was in preparation for the 2018 Commonwealth Games in Australia's Gold Coast.
 Davids was the only South African player included in the Hong Kong Sevens Dream Team at the end of the tournament.

 In 2022, He was part of the South African team that won their second Commonwealth Games gold medal in Birmingham.

+He captained South Africa at the 2024 Summer Olympics in Paris.
+They defeated Australia to win the bronze medal final.